rhysd/json5/README.md

 [![Build Status](https://travis-ci.org/json5/json5.svg)](https://travis-ci.org/json5/json5)

+**!!This is a fork version of JSON5 for special purpose!!**

+- Allow elements of arrays and objects not to have separater ','
+- Allow newlines in strings

+---

 JSON is an excellent data format, but we think it can be better.

 **JSON5 is a proposed extension to JSON** that aims to make it easier for